-The adjusted seroprevalence for persons age 12 or older in Washington County is lower compared to the four-county sample in Phase 1 - Part A and other counties sampled in Phase 1 - Part B. Community wide seroprevalence was 0.51%, or about 1 out of 195 individuals showed evidence of prior SARS-CoV-2 infection.
-Of note, Washington County is the only project focus area without a significantly higher seroprevalence rate for Hispanic participants.
-The confidence interval for seroprevalence in Washington County is 0%-1.59%.
+The adjusted seroprevalence for persons age 12 or older in Washington County is lower compared to the four-county sample in Phase 1 - Part A and other counties

+It is important to interpret the results of all surveys, including the HERO Project, within the context of a margin of error which expresses the uncertainty in each result.
+This project expresses the margin of error in terms of 95% confidence intervals, which are defined to have a 95% chance of including the true result.
+The 95% confidence interval for seroprevalence in Washington County is 0%-1.59%.

-An Estimated 2.31% of Utahns age 12 or Older in Cache County Have SARS-CoV-2 Antibodies
+An Estimated 2.31% of Utahns Age 12 or Older in Cache County Have SARS-CoV-2 Antibodies

 Seroprevalence in Cache County was found to be higher compared to the four-county sample in Phase 1- Part A and the other counties sampled in Phase Part B. The estimated adjusted seroprevalence in Cache County is 2.31%, or about 1 in 42 respondents in Cache County age 12 or older showed evidence of prior infection.
-The confidence interval for estimated seroprevalence in Cache County is 0.68%-5.71%.
+The 95% confidence interval for estimated seroprevalence in Cache County is 0.68%-5.71%.

-The Estimated Clinical Detection Rate in Cache County is about 30%
+The Estimated Clinical Detection Rate in Cache County is about 70%

-By looking at the Covid-19 case counts 10-17 days prior to the date of testing in Cache County, HERO Project leaders can estimate what proportion of positive cases are detected using clinical tests, and what proportion go undetected.
-Based on Cache County case counts and serology findings, the estimated clinical detection rate in Weber county is approximately 30%.
+By looking at the Covid-19 case counts 10-17 days prior to the date of testing in Cache County, HERO Project leaders can estimate what proportion of positive cases are detected using clinical tests, and what proportion goes undetected.
+Based on Cache County case counts and serology findings, the estimated clinical detection rate in Weber county is approximately 70%.